windsurfer99/ST_StreamLabs-Water-Flow/README.md

 #### Wet/Dry
 This graphic at the top of the panel displays the current state of the Device: wet or dry.
 This Device Handler implements a standard water leak sensor device; as such this is read only and you cannot override the status.
 #### Home/Away
-This icon provides a graphical representation of the StreamLabs Home/Away status.
+(**Classic App only**) This icon provides a graphical representation of the StreamLabs Home/Away status.
 The Home/Away status defines different algorithms within the Water Meter to determine if there is a leak.
 This icon is also a button; pressing it will toggle the StreamLabs status.
 Note that if one or more SmartThings modes have been set in the Service Manager configuration to control this status, toggling the status with this button will only be temporary until the next SmartThings mode change.
 #### Pause
-This is a feature totally separate from the StreamLabs cloud.
+(**Classic App only**) This is a feature totally separate from the StreamLabs cloud.
 If you anticipate using a water flow that would exceed the trip settings in the StreamLabs App, you can press the "Pause" button.
 (For example you will be watering the lawn for the next hour.)
 This will cause the Device Handler to start a countdown to ignore any StreamLabs alerts for the number of minutes set in the Device Handler configuration ("# of minutes for Pause").
 Once the time limit has expired, if the StreamLabs is still in an alert condition, then the Device Handler will post a 'Wet' condition.
 Note that this button is also a icon displaying whether the Device Handler is paused or not.
 To manually cancel the pause, just press the button again.
 If the configuration parameter is 0 or not set, the pause will stay on until you press the button again (i.e., there is no automatic timeout).
 #### Refresh
-This button requests an update from the StreamLabs cloud of water usage and Home/Away state.
+(**Classic App only**) This button requests an update from the StreamLabs cloud of water usage and Home/Away state.
 #### Usage Today
-This displays the gallons used today (as reported by the StreamLabs cloud).
+(**Classic App only**) This displays the gallons used today (as reported by the StreamLabs cloud).
 #### Usage This Month
-This displays the gallons used this calendar month (as reported by the StreamLabs cloud).
+(**Classic App only**) This displays the gallons used this calendar month (as reported by the StreamLabs cloud).
 #### Usage This Year
-This displays the gallons used this calendar year (as reported by the StreamLabs cloud).
+(**Classic App only**) This displays the gallons used this calendar year (as reported by the StreamLabs cloud).
 ## Idiosyncrasies
 ### Polling
 I was not able to determine a method to subscribe for StreamLabs alerts using an API Key interface (I assume a mechanism doesn't exist).
 Therefore the Service Manager polls the StreamLabs cloud every 3 minutes for a change in alerts.
 I picked this as a compromise to not overload the cloud but to also receive timely events.
 ### Water Usage
-The water usage displayed in the Device Handler typically does not exactly match the usage displayed in the StreamLabs App.
+(**Classic App only**) The water usage displayed in the Device Handler typically does not exactly match the usage displayed in the StreamLabs App.
 Based on a response in their forum, this is to be expected and is an artifact of their implementation.
 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details
 ## Acknowledgments